junxit/us-congress-bills-116/bill.md

       - **(iv)** to perform a cost-benefit analysis with respect to an energy storage or microgrid project;
       - **(v)** to plan for both the short- and long-term inclusion of energy storage or microgrid projects into the future development plans of the eligible entity; or
       - **(vi)** to purchase and install necessary equipment, materials, and supplies for demonstration of emerging technologies; and
-    - **(B)** may use the grant to obtain technical assistance from experts in carrying out the activities described in this Act.
+    - **(B)** may use the grant to obtain technical assistance from experts in carrying out the activities described in subparagraph (A).
   - **(4)** *Condition* As a condition of receiving a grant under paragraph (1), an eligible entity shall—
-    - **(A)** implement a public awareness campaign about the project implemented under the grant in the community in which the eligible entity is located;
+    - **(A)** implement a public awareness campaign, in coordination with the Secretary, about the project implemented under the grant in the community in which the eligible entity is located;
     - **(B)** submit to the Secretary, and make available to the public, a report that describes—
       - **(i)** any energy cost savings and environmental benefits achieved under the project; and
       - **(ii)** the results of the project, including quantitative assessments to the extent practicable, associated with each activity described in paragraph (3)(A); and
-    - **(C)** create and disseminate useful or innovative tools and resources that will benefit other rural electric cooperatives, which may include cost calculators, guidebooks, handbooks, templates and training courses.
+    - **(C)** create and disseminate tools and resources that will benefit other rural electric cooperatives, which may include cost calculators, guidebooks, handbooks, templates, and training courses.
   - **(5)** *Cost-share* Activities under this subsection shall be subject to the cost-sharing requirements of section 988 of the Energy Policy Act of 2005 (42 U.S.C.
 16352).
 - **(d)** *Technical assistance*
-  - **(1)** *In general* The Secretary shall carry out subsection (a)(2) by providing eligible entities with technical assistance relating to—
+  - **(1)** *In general* In carrying out the program established under subsection (a), the Secretary shall provide eligible entities with technical assistance relating to—
     - **(A)** identifying opportunities for energy storage and microgrid projects;
     - **(B)** understanding the technical and economic characteristics of energy storage or microgrid projects;
     - **(C)** understanding financing alternatives;